DGgrx/Task-Progress/README.md

 * https://krprojects.wordpress.com/2014/05/28/arduino-timers/

 I understood how PWM is working.
 Understood Normal mode, Clear Timer on Compare Match (CTC) Mode and Fast PWM.

+In terms of the light follower i added the elements in the schematic and have to proceed further.